Crowd Gates Design Details

-A drive shaft transmits the power of the gear drive to both sides of the gate.
-Gate pulls itself forward on two stationary chains inside the 4" channels.
+A drive shaft running the width of he gate transmits power from the gear drive to both sides of the gate.
+The gate pulls itself forward on two stationary roller chains inside the 4" channels.
 Drive installed in the center of the gate, therefore equal torque to both sides.

-There is a Master Control Box, typically installed in the parlor and a Remote Control Box installed at the far end of the holding pen.
+There is a Master Control Box, typically installed in the rear of the parlor and a Remote Control Box installed at the far end of the holding pen.
 Both boxes have (5) buttons: Forwards, Reverse, Up, Down and Stop.

 You can raise and lower the gate anywhere in the holding pen.
 The basic idea is that while you are milking the tail end of this group, someone else can bring the next group into the holding pen behind the gate.
 When you are done, raise the gate, return it over the waiting group, lower it behind them and push 'Forward'.
-Continuous milking at it's best.
+Continuous and rather efficient milking.

 The gate itself is suspended from the carriage on two pivot points.
 Two air cylinders lift the gate to a height of roughly 7 1/2 ft above the holding pen floor.
-This height can be more or less if need be.
+This height is variable if need be.

 TechForAg Crowd Gate